Ed McMahon: Who Do You Trust?

 McMahon and Carson first worked together as announcer and host on the ABC daytime game show Who Do You Trust? running from 1957 to 1962.
-He describes what happened when the pair first met, the whole meeting being "about as exciting as watching a traffic light change".
+He describes the pair's first meeting as being "about as exciting as watching a traffic light change".

 The Tonight Show Starring Johnny Carson

 McMahon rejoined Carson for The Tonight Show Starring Johnny Carson on October 1, 1962, on NBC.
 For almost 30 years, McMahon introduced the show with a drawn-out "Heeeeeeeeeeere's Johnny!"
 His booming voice and constant laughter alongside the "King of Late Night" earned McMahon the nickname the "Human Laugh Track" and "Toymaker to the King".
 As part of the introductory patter to The Tonight Show, McMahon would state his name out loud, pronouncing it as /mᵻkˈmeɪ.ən/, but neither long-time cohort Carson nor anyone else who interviewed him ever seemed to pick up on that subtlety, usually pronouncing his name /mᵻkˈmæn/.

 Aside from his co-hosting duties, it also fell upon McMahon during the early years of Carson's tenure (when the show ran 105 minutes) to host the first fifteen minutes of Tonight, which did not air nationally.
 McMahon also served as guest host on at least one occasion, substituting for Carson during a week of programs that aired between July 29 and August 2, 1963, and again for two nights in October 1963.
-McMahon served as a counter to the notoriously shy Carson.
+The gregarious McMahon served as a counter to the notoriously shy Carson.
 Nonetheless, McMahon once told an interviewer that after his many decades as an emcee, he would still get "butterflies" in his stomach every time he would walk onto a stage and would use that nervousness as a source of energy.

 His famous opening line "Heeere's Johnny!" was used in the 1980 horror film The Shining by the character Jack Torrance (played by Jack Nicholson) as he goes after his wife and child with an axe.
-He did in-program commercials for many sponsors of The Tonight Show, most notably Budweiser beer and Alpo dog food, and also did commercials for them that ran on other programs.
+McMahon did in-program commercials for many sponsors of The Tonight Show, most notably Budweiser beer and Alpo dog food, and also did commercials for them that ran on other programs.
+From 1970 to 1980 appeared in American Family Publishers commercials.